 Efforts to address transportation needs in the region must draw upon an array of transportation modes to reduce single-occupant vehicle demand and to provide a variety of transportation choices.
-DRCOG strongly believes multimodal solutions to transportation problems are imperative to preserve and enhance our quality of life.
-DRCOG supports legislation that promotes efforts to create and fund a multimodal transportation system.
+DRCOG strongly believes multimodal travel options are imperative to preserve and enhance our quality of life.
+DRCOG supports legislation that promotes efforts to fund, maintain and expand a multimodal transportation system.
 DRCOG also supports measures to improve safety for users of alternative modes, especially pedestrians and bicyclists.
-DRCOG supports funding for programs that provide transportation for "access to jobs" for low-income workers who cannot afford to live near where they work, and for safe routes to schools.
+DRCOG supports funding for programs that provide transportation for access to jobs for low-income workers who cannot afford to live near where they work, and for safe routes to schools.